Configurable Independent Component Analysis Preprocessing Accelerator: The Proposed Centering and Covariance Units

-Figure~\ref{fig_Centering_Covariance_Flow} is a detailed timing diagram for the proposed centering and covariance units.
-There are $N$ received signals, and the sample length is $M$.
-After taking $(N\times M)/2$ cycles to write received signals into the received memory, row vectors $\mathbf{{Y}^1}$ and $\mathbf{{Y}^2}$ are read by the four CCs in the centering unit in sequence to calculate the average values. $M$ cycles are consumed in the calculation of the average values.
-The vectors $\mathbf{{Y}^1}$ and $\mathbf{{Y}^2}$ are read again and the average values are subtracted to generate the centered signals of $\mathbf{{\bar{Y}}^1}$ and $\mathbf{{\bar{Y}}^2}$.
-This also takes $M$ cycles.
-The centered signals are saved into the memory and sent to the DSC of the covariance unit at the same time.
-Therefore, while the centering unit is centering the data, the DSC takes $M$ cycles to calculate ${Y}^{11}_{c}$ and ${Y}^{22}_{c}$ for the covariance matrix.
-Subsequently, the centering unit reads vectors $\mathbf{{Y}^3}$ and $\mathbf{{Y}^4}$ sequentially and performs the accumulation.
-Since the centering unit does not write any data to the memory at this time, the DSC reads $\bar{{Y}^1_{r}}$, $\bar{{Y}^2_{r}}$, $\bar{{Y}^1_{i}}$, and $\bar{{Y}^2_{i}}$ from the memory and calculates ${Y}^{12}_{c}$ for the covariance matrix.
-It can be observed from Fig.~\ref{fig_Centering_Covariance_Flow} that while the centering operations are being performed on all $N$ complex signals, $(N/2) \times 3$ out of $((1+N) \times N)/2$ elements in the covariance matrix (i.e., those in the L-shaped region marked by a solid line in Fig.~\ref{fig_Covariance_Matrix_Example}) are computed at the same time.
-The remaining covariance elements are decomposed into $(N^2-2\times N)/8$) $2\times2$ submatrices and are processed by the ECMMA unit.
-Figure~\ref{fig_Centering_Covariance_Flow} shows that $2\times M$ cycles are consumed by the ECMMA unit to calculate four elements concurrently.
+Figure~\ref{fig_Centering_Covariance_Flow} shows a detailed timing diagram for the proposed centering and covariance units assuming $N$ received signals and the sample length is $M$.
+After taking $(N\times M)/2$ cycles to write received signals into the received memory, row vectors $\mathbf{{Y}_1}$ and $\mathbf{{Y}_2}$ are read by the four CCs in the centering unit in sequence to calculate the average values where $M$ cycles are consumed.
+The vectors $\mathbf{{Y}_1}$ and $\mathbf{{Y}_2}$ are read again and the average values are subtracted to generate the centered signals of $\mathbf{{\bar{Y}}_1}$ and $\mathbf{{\bar{Y}}_2}$ by taking $M$ cycles. { It is shown in Fig.~\ref{fig_Centering_Covariance_Flow} that $N \times M$ cycles are consumed by the centering unit given $N$ received signals and the sample length is $M$.} { The centered signals are saved into the memory and sent to the DSC of the covariance unit at the same time.
+While the centering unit is centering the data, the DSC takes $M$ cycles to calculate ${Y}_{c11}$ and ${Y}_{c22}$ for the covariance matrix.
+In particular, the $N \times N$ Hermitian covariance matrix is decomposed as diagonal submatrices and 2x2 off-diagonal submatrices, whereas the DSC computes diagonal terms in the covariance matrix.
+The block diagram of DSC is shown in Fig.~\ref{fig_Architecture_Centering_Covariance}, which is composed of a complex multiplier and two accumulators.
+Since the diagonal elements is the multiplication of the variable with its complex conjugate, the result must be a real number.
+Thus, the imaginary part of the computation can be omitted.
+Therefore, the computation of ${Y}_{c11}$ and ${Y}_{c22}$ can be calculated concurrently.} Subsequently, the centering unit reads vectors $\mathbf{{Y}_3}$ and $\mathbf{{Y}_4}$ sequentially and performs the accumulation.
+Since the centering unit does not write any data to the memory at this time, the DSC reads $\bar{Y}_{r1}$, $\bar{Y}_{r2}$, $\bar{Y}_{i1}$, and $\bar{Y}_{i2}$ from the memory and calculates ${Y}_{c12}$ for the covariance matrix.
+It can be observed from Fig.~\ref{fig_Centering_Covariance_Flow} that while the centering operations are being performed on all $N$ complex signals, $(N/2) \times 3$ out of $((1+N) \times N)/2$ elements in the covariance matrix (i.e., those in the L-shaped region marked by a solid line in Fig.~\ref{fig_Covariance_Matrix_Example}) are computed at the same time. { A total of $N \times M$ cycles are consumed by the DSC given $N$ received signals and the sample length is $M$.}